 If approval is granted, a provisional timeframe will be set spanning two to four years, in accordance with the proposed program's design.
 Generally, the timeframe allowed will be based on the length of the proposed program and the time necessary for the initial candidate cohort to complete the program, thereby allowing for data collection to determine the institution's effectiveness in educator preparation.
-If the Commission grants Provisional Approval to the institution, the program(s) the institution has proposed to offer during this period must then be approved by the COA in Stage IV.
+If the Commission grants Provisional Approval to the institution, the program(s) the institution has proposed to offer must be reviewed by the COA for Initial Program Approval in Stage IV.
+The Provisional Approval period would begin on the date of COA grants Initial Program Approval in Stage IV.

 An institution that is denied Provisional Approval may choose to reapply after addressing the Commission's questions and/or concerns.